7 Modern Denture Alternatives for Your Patients

 These prosthetics can be either fixed or removable (snap-on), giving you flexibility in treatment planning.
 For patients who are not candidates for a full set of individual implants but desire more security than a conventional denture, an implant-supported denture provides an outstanding middle ground.
 It restores function and quality of life while remaining a practical and accessible treatment.

-Flexible Partial Dentures: Comfort and Aesthetics
+Flexible Partial Dentures: For Comfort and Aesthetics

 For patients who prioritize comfort and a discreet appearance, flexible partial dentures are an excellent non-invasive option.
 Made from a thin, lightweight thermoplastic material, these partials bend and adapt to the contours of the mouth for a snug and comfortable fit.
 Unlike traditional partials that use metal clasps, flexible partials often use gum-colored clasps that blend seamlessly with the patient’s natural smile, making them virtually undetectable.